In addition to time management, effective study skills are an essential part of mastering class content and helping you succeed academically.

 You can use this worksheet to start identifying your goals for the academic quarter and year.

 Try this: At the beginning of every quarter, reflect on the questions, "What do I want to achieve this school year?
 What are my measures of success?"
 Write down your responses and share them with peers, friends, or roommates to hold yourself accountable!
+Use this Beginning of Quarter worksheet to help identify your goals.

 Now that you've set up some specific goals, here are some tips for daily maintenance of your study skills!